chrischiedo/chrischiedo.github.io/_posts/2024-10-07-scheme-interpreter-rust.md

  ==> 28.274333882308138
 ```

-We can define functions to calculate factorials and fibonacci series:
+We can define functions to calculate factorials and fibonacci numbers:

 ```scheme
 schemer>